decaporg/decap-cms/website/content/docs/writing-style-guide.md

 ### Use code style for object field names

-Do: Set the value of the `replicas` field in the configuration file.
+Do: Set the value of the `media_folder` field in the configuration file.

-Don't: Set the value of the "replicas" field in the configuration file.
+Don't: Set the value of the "media_folder" field in the configuration file.
 _____

-Do: The value of the `exec` field is an ExecAction object.
+Do: The value of the `name` field is a string.

-Don't: The value of the "exec" field is an ExecAction object.
+Don't: The value of the "name" field is a string.
 _____

 ### Use normal style for string and integer field values

 For field values of type string or integer, use normal style without quotation marks.

-Do: Set the value of `imagePullPolicy` to Always.
+Do: Set the value of `publish_mode` to editorial_workflow.

 Don't: Set the value of `imagePullPolicy` to "Always".
 _____